djvanderlaan/bagger/README.md

 The programmes to convert the XML-files from the BAG to CSV-format are written in C++ and need to be compiled.
 In order to compile the programmes libxml2 and libgdal need to be installed.
-Under Ubuntie this can be done using:
+Under Ubuntu this can be done using:

 ```
 sudo apt install libxml2-dev libgdal-dev